ninewise/dissertation/umgap/chapter.md

 A pipeline is compromised of a series of tools.
 This section contains an exhaustive list of the available tools.
-For each tool, it describes the intended use, shows some examples, and finally lists the available options to change its behaviour.
+For each tool, it describes the intended use, shows some examples, and finally lists the available options to change its behavior.

 ### [fastq2fasta](components/fastq2fasta.md){.include}